-Note: If you have already applied through universityadmissions.se, the Swedish national admission (open October 16- January 15), you should not place an additional application through our local Jönköping University admission.
+Note: If you have already applied through universityadmissions.se, the Swedish national admission (open October 16- January 15), you should not place an additional application through our local JU admission.
+One application is sufficient.

 Not all, but some countries have country specific requirements for academic qualifications.
 Read more here to see if your country has any special instructions or requirements.

-After printing out the application form, sign and send it along with all above supporting certified documents. by post to Jönköping University, Admissions Office.
+After printing out the application form, make sure to sign and send it along with all supporting certified documents, by post to

 When your application and all enclosed documents have reached the Admissions Office, you will receive a confirmation via e-mail.